HSK Test on Paper VS Computer: What Should You Choose? (Comparison + Advice)

 The test fees for the computer-based and the paper-based HSK are the same at any test center in China, and it’s supposed to be the same outside of China too.
 However, some test centers abroad have their own pricing and may charge a bit more for the computer version.

 4. Is the computer-based HSK scored by computer or examiner?

-The Listening, Reading sections are scored by computer.
-The Writing (level 3-6) section is scored by certified HSK examiners.
+The listening and reading sections are scored by computer.
+The writing (level 3-6) section is scored by certified HSK examiners.
 Identical scoring criteria are applied to computer and paper tests.

 5. What if I can’t type fast in Chinese?

 It may differ from individual to individual, but I find it easier to train myself to type fast than write fast.
 However, if you are still not able to type up to 15 characters per minute after training, or have a condition that makes it hard for you to use a computer keyboard and mouse, stick with the paper test.